Liposuction in Miami, Florida

 Liposuction is an approach to body contouring that removes excess subcutaneous fat through tiny incisions.
 Liposuction can be used alone or in combination with other procedures for cosmetic, posttraumatic, or reconstructive surgery.
 The distribution of fat is determined by three factors: heredity, metabolism and diet.
 Heredity determines the location and number of individual fat cells, which are fixed and unchanged after puberty.
 Metabolism and diet may increase or decrease the amount of fat in each cell, however it will not affect the number of fat cells or their distribution.

-At the Aventura Center facility, located just north of Miami, we use liposuction for the most precise removal of fat deposits, because it is the only proven way to reduce fat in localized areas of the body.
+At the Miami Center facility, located in Brickell, we use liposuction for the most precise removal of fat deposits, because it is the only proven way to reduce fat in localized areas of the body.
 There is no way to “spot” reduce or selectively diet away specific areas of localized fat.
 With liposuction, the actual fat cells are removed, making the procedure permanent.
 As a result the body will always have less fat in the treated areas.
 If weight is gained following this procedure, the remaining fat cells will enlarge along with the other fat cells throughout the body, however, your body will retain these improved proportions.

 Liposuction is suitable for patients with minimal to moderate fat accumulation that is not correctable by restrictive weight loss, dieting, and exercise.
 Liposuction is not a substitute for weight loss, although it has been reported, perhaps anecdotally, to have the beneficial side effect of stimulating patients achieve better weight control.